vanusy/nengo/docs/improving_performance.rst

 *Influences build time, simulation time, and memory consumption.*

-On modern processors huge speed improvements are possible if memory access occurs in a linear manner.
-By default Nengo optimizes its internal data structures (the "operator graph") to achieve this.
+On modern processors, huge speed improvements are possible if memory access occurs in a linear manner.
+By default, Nengo optimizes its internal data structures (the "operator graph") to achieve this.
 However, this can increase build times significantly and in some cases it can be better to turn this optimization off to have a faster build at the cost of slower simulation run